The Risks of Dental Implants: A Complete List

 If there are complications during your surgery, your blood vessels could end up being damaged.
-This could happen while the oral surgeon is drilling in your mouth or while they are placing the implants on your teeth.
+This could happen while the oral surgeon is drilling in your mouth or while they are placing the implants.
 If this happens to you in surgery, you’ll know immediately because you will start bleeding.
 The bleeding can become life-threatening in the lower jaw.
 Again, it’s crucial to choose a trustworthy oral surgeon.
 Swedish Dental always use a CBCT scan before the implant treatment to minimize complications and for placing the implant in an ideal position.

 During the surgery, it’s possible that your nerves will end up being damaged.
 If any of your nerves are damaged during the procedure, you may end up feeling a tingling or numbing sensation.
 Sometimes you will also feel pain.
 These can affect your teeth, gums, lips, or chin.
 If you experience any of these side effects, talk to your oral surgeon immediately.
 The normal pain from dental implant surgery will only last for a few days.
 Beyond that, if you are still experiencing pain or odd sensations, it may be a sign of nerve damage.

-If your dental implants protrude into your nasal cavity, you may end up having sinus problems post-surgery.
+If your dental implants protrude into your sinus cavity, you may end up having sinus problems post-surgery.
 If you know that you get sinusitis frequently, talk to your oral surgeon before getting implants.
 You may be at a high risk of developing sinus problems from your dental implants.
 There are methods where the surgeon can elevate the sinus floor and mucosa for placing the implant to avoid complications but then you need an experienced oral surgeon like the ones we have in Swedish Dental.

 If you are a smoker, your dentist will be less likely to recommend dental implant surgery.
 But if you undergo the surgery and continue smoking, you will have more difficulty healing.
 This is because when you smoke, you are inhibiting blood flow to your lungs.
-This means it might take you longer to heal from the implants or you may never fully heal and the implants will be ineffective.
+This means that you can lose your implant during the healing phase but also after a couple of years due to peri-implantitis.

 The Advantages of Dental Implants